The Manual may earn a commission when you buy through links on our site.

 A new study has made waves recently because its findings indicate there’s a link between erythritol and higher rates of heart attack and stroke (though the study did note that only an association was found — not causation.
 So should you be worried?

-Of course, as with most things, moderation is the key to a healthy lifestyle.
-“If you’re an ‘every once in a while’ enjoyer of erythritol and have no underlying conditions, then you’re likely okay to continue using erythritol to satiate your sweet tooth from time to time,” LeMoine says.
+As with most things, moderation is the key to a healthy lifestyle.
+“If you’re an ‘every once in a while’ enjoyer of erythritol and have no underlying conditions, then you’re likely okay to continue using erythritol to satiate your sweet tooth from time to time,” LeMoine added.
 “If on the other hand, you have a history of blood clots or stroke, and are using erythritol daily, it might not be a bad idea to find an alternative as the study pointed to an increase in potential clotting risk among those who had high amounts of erythritol in their blood.”

 Of course, cravings are often our body’s way of telling us that we’re lacking a particular mineral or micronutrient.
 When we find ourselves wanting sugar, that can mean our body needs micronutrients like chromium, tryptophan, or phosphorus.
 Of course, those can be found in natural ingredients like fatty fish, eggs, sweet potatoes, broccoli, or grapes.
 If we’re regularly eating a well-balanced, nutrient-rich diet, frequent sugar cravings should subside.